Teen Expeditions & Kayak Building

 Ages 13–16

 We practice low-impact camping and there is little to no running water or bathroom access along the way.
-The entirety of the expedition is spent outside including, sleeping in tents, preparing meals, and exploring the shores of Lake Champlain.
-Each expedition member must pitch in and work with the crew to set up camp, cook, clean up, break down camp, and rally each other along the way.
+We live outside for the entirety of the expedition, sleeping in tents, preparing meals, and exploring all what Lake Champlain has to offer.
+Each member is expected to contribute, working with your crew and rallying each other along the way.

-We ask that all participants come prepared and excited for this unique experience.
 Expeditions can be physically and mentally challenging but the rewards of overcoming those challenges together are worth it.
-Expeditions on Lake Champlain are truly a once-in-a-lifetime experience.
-You will bond with a group of friends, discover your own inner strength, and connect on a deeper level with the lake and the natural world.
+Expeditions on Lake Champlain are truly a once-in-a-lifetime experience where you will walk away with newfound confidence and outdoor skills.
+These experiences offer the opportunity to bond with a group of friends, discover your own inner strength, and connect on a deeper level with the lake and the natural world.
 If you have any questions, feel free to contact us at expeditions@lcmm.org.

 We understand life changes and sometimes you must cancel plans.
 If you cancel your expedition registration 14 or more days prior to the first day of the program, you will receive a full refund of your total amount paid.
 If you need to cancel your registration after the 14 day mark, please keep in mind you may not receive a full refund.
 Before you register, we ask you to review our full participation policies: Camp & Expedition Participation Policies.